Skip to Main Content

 Learn how to cite and format your papers according to APA.

-General Rules for In-Text Citations
+Writing In-Text Citations

 Page versus Paragraph